+29 Although the measure is not yet implemented one needs to clarify that it is not fully within Government's control.
+Following a collective effort of various private sector organisations with Ministry of Finance, the message conveyed to the Belgian Presidency prior to MEP elections 2024 was that the deal on the table was not a good one.
+The Belgian Presidency has cancelled all technical meetings on the Energy Tax Directive and postponed review.
+The file is now in the hands of the Hungarian Presidency, where it is still unclear whether they will prioritise this file or focus on other tax related matters.
+The matter needs to be followed closely at Council of Ministers.

+introduction of Territorial Proofing or an Insularity Test as part of the policymaking impact assessment process.

 - 3. Transport links and the cost of transportation remain major concerns for the local manufacturers and importers, a key contributor to the erosion of competitiveness of local exporters.
+To alleviate this erosion Malta must: - a) Establish a reliable national airline that also provides air cargo services.

+Although KM Airlines has indeed pursued air cargo services, improved services for air cargo, efficiency in handling and better coordination among stakeholders are needed.

-To alleviate this erosion Malta must: - a) Establish a reliable national airline that provides air cargo services. - b) Establish a connection to the major ports in the Mediterranean providing scheduled services to and from other parts of the world through which containers leaving or destined for Malta pass, given the limitations of scheduled services at the Malta Freeport.
-This can be provided through a scheduled circular route using a small freighter that connects ports such as Tunis, Casa Blanca, Valenzia, Gioia Tauro, and Malta. - 4.
-The Bunkering Adjustment Factor (BAF) should be rendered transparent and should accurately reflect the real cost of fuel.
-The current scenario has led challenges for logistics operators in dealing with customers, particularly to explain why charges in Malta remained high while rates have been reduced globally. - 5.
-Introduction of Government support programmes that are specifically targeted at supporting corporate initiatives to re-examine global supply networks.
+b) Study a connection to the major ports in the Mediterranean providing scheduled services to and from other parts of the world through which containers leaving or destined for Malta pass, given the limitations of scheduled services at the Malta Freeport.
+This can be provided through a scheduled circular route using a small freighter that connects ports such as Tunis, Casa Blanca, Valenzia, Gioia Tauro, and Malta.

+Following the recommendation and follow-ups by The Malta Chamber over the past year and a half, government committed to commission a study to quantify Malta's particular economic challenges as a small island state to the European Commission.
+Reports in the media reveal that the study will be done by an international firm and is aimed to explain "why Malta needs to help firms in ways the Commission could consider to be state aid".
+The study will also delve into the disproportionate impact on ETS maritime on Malta as an island member state.

+4. The Bunkering Adjustment Factor (BAF) should be rendered transparent and should accurately reflect the real cost of fuel.
+The current scenario has led challenges for logistics operators in dealing with customers, particularly to explain why charges in Malta remained high while rates have been reduced globally.

+5. Introduction of Government support programmes that are specifically targeted at supporting corporate initiatives to re-examine global supply networks.
 A data-based decision-making in supply chain management could be promoted and incentivised by government.
 This may entail supporting the adoption of AI and machine learning technologies in supply chain operations.
-To ensure supply chain security, the government could implement a partnership-based strategy by identifying key partners, both domestically and internationally, and collaborating closely with them. - 6.
-Due to a lack of raw materials, rising inflation and supply chain interruptions, business operators need support on sensitive raw resources that frequently vary in pricing, such as oil and cereals.
+To ensure supply chain security, the government could implement a partnership-based strategy by identifying key partners, both domestically and internationally, and collaborating closely with them.

+6. Due to a lack of raw materials, rising inflation and supply chain interruptions, business operators need support on sensitive raw resources that frequently vary in pricing, such as oil and cereals.
 The government must establish a method for price adjustment that is automated, unambiguous and connected to an index acknowledged by the sector.